ibm-cloud-docs/CDN/https-faq.md

 {:faq}

 No, but you can only use the CNAME to retrieve content from your origin. `https://www.example-cname.cdnedge.bluemix.net`

+## I received an email indicating that my domains is not pointed to IBM CDN CNAME.
+What do I do now?
+{: #i-received-an-email-indicating-that-my-domain-is-not-pointed-to-IBM-CDN-CNAME}
+{:faq}

+This email means that your CDN is not being used.
+To use the CDN and make the domain(s) active in the certificate(s), you must set the listed CNAME DNS record(s) in your DNS provider system.
+If you complete this action within 7 days, both HTTP and HTTPS traffic will be restored for your CDN and the CDN will go to RUNNING status.
+If the CDN is still unused after 7 days, we must permanently disable HTTPS for your CDN domain, to prevent your unused domain from blocking new CDN domain requests to be added to the Shared SAN certificate.
+HTTP traffic access through the CDN could still be restored later by adding a CNAME record for your domain.
+For details on how to address this situation, please refer to the [Completing Domain Control Validation for HTTPS](/docs/infrastructure/CDN?topic=CDN-completing-domain-control-validation-for-https-with-dv-san#cname) document.

 ## If I use the SAN certificate type for my CDN, can I still use the CNAME for access to my service?
 {: #if-i-use-a-san-certificate-type-for-my-cdn-can-i-still-use-the-cname-for-access-to-my-service}